Getting started with development¶

 To run a test for the specific module you are modifying:

-After the module level tests run with your change, please make sure other modules aren’t affected by the change by running the full suite:
+After the module level tests run with your change, please make sure other modules aren’t affected by the change by running the full suite, including robot-tests (remove the –all to run without robot tests):

 Tests take a long time to run.
 Once you become a master of bugfixes, you may just let jenkins do this part for you.
 More on that below.